 - after the 1990s it is highly unlikely to contain asbestos materials.

-- vinyl and thermoplastic floor tiles and backing to vinyl flooring
+- Floor tiles (vinyl and thermoplastic) and backing to vinyl flooring

-Don't endanger yourself, your family or your neighbours by trying to remove or demolish asbestos yourself.
+Don't endanger yourself, your family or neighbours by trying to:

-If you are renovating your home and you suspect it has asbestos products, we strongly recommend that you contact a certified asbestos contractor.
-They are licensed to carry out any removal or disposal work safely.
+If you are renovating your home and suspect it contains asbestos, contact a certified asbestos contractor.

-Asbestos removal contractors can also provide a specially lined bin for trades people to use during renovations.
-Once renovations are completed, the asbestos removal contractors will collect the bin and dispose of asbestos safely for you.
+Asbestos removal contractors can also provide a specially-lined bin for tradespeople to use during renovations.
+Once renovations are completed, the contractors will collect the bin and safely dispose of asbestos waste.